-- 7.2 Rescheduling of current borrowing in our debt portfolio is unlikely to occur as the 100 bps increase in PWLB rates only applied to new borrowing rates and not to premature debt repayment rates. - 7.3 No early debt repayment or rescheduling exercises have been affected to date nor are proposed in 2019/20.
+6.2 No early debt repayment or rescheduling exercises have been affected to date nor are proposed in 2021/22.
 Higher rate historical rate borrowing continues to be cheaper compared with current repayment premiums and interest rates.
 The situation will continue to be monitored to identify any opportunities for the Authority's debt portfolio that may arise.
 Such opportunities, however, are limited in the current economic climate.

-8.0 ANNUAL INVESTMENT STRATEGY
+7.0 ANNUAL INVESTMENT STRATEGY